Canon 60D vs Sony RX10 IV

 Review summary: Canon 60D vs Sony RX10 IV

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Sony RX10 IV?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 60D: